balintfodor/CarND-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The projects exists basicly 4 files:
+The project exists basically 4 files:

-* `pipeline.py` - contains the program argument paramter parsing and routes the execution either to trainer.py or detector.py
+* `pipeline.py` - contains the program argument parameter parsing and routes the execution either to trainer.py or detector.py
-* `trainer.py` - represents the training phase, collects the vehicle/non-vehicle sample images, preprocesses the (stores the preprocessed sample set in a file), builds an trains the classifier (and stores the classifier in a file)
+* `trainer.py` - represents the training phase, collects the vehicle/non-vehicle sample images, preprocesses the (stores the preprocessed sample set in a file), builds and trains the classifier (and stores the classifier in a file)
-* `detector.py` - represents the detection phase, loads the trained model from file, generates the sliding windows in several scales, calls the trainer for classification, merges the resulting overlapping windows and eliminates the potentially false positive ones
+* `detector.py` - represents the detection phase, loads the trained model from a file, generates the sliding windows in several scales, calls the trainer for classification, merges the resulting overlapping windows and eliminates the potentially false positive ones
 * `reader.py` - helper functions to load images from a folder or load image frames from a video

-Feature extrection is implemented in `Trainer.image_to_feat_map` (`trainer.py`) which calls `Trainer._hist_map` and `Trainer._hog_map`.
-First the input image is converted to YUV colorspace.
+Feature extraction is implemented in `Trainer.image_to_feat_map` (`trainer.py`) which calls `Trainer._hist_map` and `Trainer._hog_map`.
+First, the input image is converted to YUV colorspace.
 U and V channels are shifted with +0.5 to have their range in [0, 1].

 Three HOG maps are generated based on all the channels (Y,U,V).
 The final parameters for the HOG are: